Unconventional Majorana fermions on the surface of topological superconductors protected by rotational symmetry: Introduction

-Here, we show that unconventional Majorana fermions (MFs) can emerge on the surface of 3D TCSCs protected by $C_n$ and $T$ symmetries.
-By analyzing all possible realizations of anomalous surface states, we show that rotation-protected TSCs feature three types of anomalous Majorana surface states, two of which exhibit characteristic energy spectra that have no counterpart in TIs.
-The first type takes the form of {\it higher-spin Majorana fermions} (HSMFs), which generalize the spin-3/2 fermion in semimetals~\cite{kennett2011birefringent,bradlyn2016beyond,liang2016semimetal,tang2017multiple}, when the superconducting pairing function is invariant under $C_{n}$ (we call it even-$C_{n}$ pairing) [see Fig.~\ref{fig:scheme}(a,b)].
-Since higher-spin states cannot be realized on the boundary of TIs with any wallpaper symmetry group~\cite{wieder2018wallpaper}, they are unique to TSCs.
-Furthermore, our HSMF cannot exist in the bulk of isolated 2D nodal superconductors because their protection requires anomalous $C_{n}$ symmetry representation.
-On the other hand, when the pairing function changes sign under $C_{n=2,6}$ (we call it odd-$C_{n=2,6}$ pairing), a {\it doubly charged Majorana Fermi line} (DCMFL), carrying both 0D and 1D topological charges, appears [Fig.~\ref{fig:scheme}(c,d)].
-While the 0D topological charge indicates the local stability of the DCMFL, the 1D topological charge guarantees its global stability~\cite{bzdusek2017robust}, so that the presence of a single DCMFL definitely violates the fermion doubling theorem.
-Finally, when the pairing function changes its sign under $C_4$ (odd-$C_4$ pairing), a quartet of Majorana fermions (QMF) with twofold degeneracy appears on a $C_4$ invariant surface.
-Since a periodic 2D spin-orbit coupled system with $C_4$ and $T$ symmetries can host only a multiple of eight MFs with twofold degeneracy, the QMF also avoids the fermion multiplication theorem, which corresponds to the superconducting analog of the $C_4$ rotation anomaly proposed recently in TCIs with $C_n$ and $T$ symmetries~\cite{fang2019new}.
-We show that all three types of anomalous surface states can appear when superconductivity emerges in doped ${\mathbb Z}_2$ TIs or Dirac semimetals with $T$ and $C_n$ symmetries.\\
+Here, we show that unconventional MFs emerge on the surfaces of TSCs protected by $n$-fold rotation $C_n$ and time-reversal $T$ symmetries.
+By analyzing all possible realizations of anomalous surface states, we find that rotation-protected TSCs feature three types of surface MFs, two of which exhibit characteristic energy spectra that have no counterparts in TIs.
+The first type takes the form of {\it higher-spin Majorana fermions} (HSMFs), which generalize the spin-3/2 fermion in semimetals~\cite{kennett2011birefringent,bradlyn2016beyond,liang2016semimetal,tang2017multiple} when the superconducting pairing function is invariant under $C_{n}$ (we call this even-$C_{n}$ pairing) [see Fig.~\ref{fig:scheme}(a)].
+As higher-spin states cannot be realized on the boundaries of TIs with any wallpaper symmetry groups~\cite{wieder2018wallpaper}, they are unique to TSCs.
+Furthermore, the HSMF cannot exist in the bulk of isolated two-dimensional (2D) nodal superconductors because their protection requires an anomalous $C_{n}$ symmetry representation.
+On the other hand, when the pairing function changes sign under $C_{n=2,6}$ (we call this odd-$C_{n=2,6}$ pairing), a {\it doubly charged Majorana Fermi line} (DCMFL), carrying both zero-dimensional (0D) and one-dimensional (1D) topological charges, appears [Fig.~\ref{fig:scheme}(b,d)].
+While the 0D topological charge indicates the local stability of the DCMFL, the 1D topological charge guarantees its global stability~\cite{bzdusek2017robust}.
+Finally, when the pairing function changes its sign under $C_4$ (odd-$C_4$ pairing), a quartet of Majorana fermions (QMF) with twofold degeneracy appears on a $C_4$ invariant surface [Fig.~\ref{fig:scheme}(c)] This is a superconducting analog of the $C_4$ rotation anomaly that was recently proposed in TIs protected by $C_n$ and $T$ symmetries~\cite{fang2019new}.
+We show that all three types can appear when superconductivity emerges in doped ${\mathbb Z}_2$ TIs or Dirac semimetals with $T$ and $C_n$ symmetries.